learn-co-curriculum/python-p4-flask-application-structure/README.md

 Remember that **decorators** are functions that take functions as arguments and return them decorated with new features. `@app.route` registers the `index()` function with the Flask application instance `app`.
-The `@app.route()` decorator is an instance method that modifies `app`, creating a rule thatrequests for the base URL (`/`) should show our index: a page with a header that says "Welcome to my app!"
+The `@app.route()` decorator is an instance method that modifies `app`, creating a rule that requests for the base URL (`/`) should show our index: a page with a header that says "Welcome to my app!"